Shortages, fire dangers snuff out July 4th fireworks displays - NewsBreak

 Heckman said some companies recently chartered about a dozen vessels, each carrying 200-250 containers of consumer-grade fireworks that are considered hazardous material, and shipped them to ports in Alabama and Louisiana to free up space at ports on the West Coast.

-And there just aren’t enough truck drivers with hazmat licenses to bring them across the country, so cities like Phoenix, Arizona, are skipping out altogether.Where’s the cheapest gas near you?
-Check the FOX8 Gas Prices Tracker
+And there just aren’t enough truck drivers with hazmat licenses to bring them across the country, so cities like Phoenix, Arizona, are skipping out altogether.Nearly 48M Americans to travel July 4th weekend as flight chaos continues

 And Flagstaff, Arizona, is settling for a laser-light show instead of explosives due to the threat of wildfire.